 We stayed at My Hotel @ KL Sentral which is a very basic hotel less than a 10-minute walk from KL Sentral.
 The area does feel a bit more chaotic but you’ll be close to plenty of dining and shopping options.

 We booked a room at My Hotel on Booking.com but you can reserve it through Agoda as well.
 If you’d like to stay near KL Sentral but don’t feel this is the right hotel for you, then you can search for alternate listings on Booking.com or Agoda.

 Approximate Room Rate: USD 19 per night (as of November 2019)

 These towering twin giants need no introduction.
 Standing over 452 meters (1,483 ft) tall and visible from almost anywhere in the city, the Petronas Towers have become the most recognizable and iconic symbols of Kuala Lumpur.

 I was happy taking a selfie from the street but if you’d like bird’s eye views of the city, then you can take a lift to the observation deck on the 86th floor and/or take a walk on the Skybridge on the 41st and 42nd floors.
-You can purchase tickets on the Petronas Twin Towers website but it looks like you can get a significant discount if you purchase them through Klook.
-They offer multiple options, including bundles with skip-the-line passes and admission to Aquaria KLCC.
-You can check the Klook website for ticket options to Petronas Towers.
+You can purchase tickets at the gate or in advance through Klook or Get Your Guide.

 Shopaholics will be pleased to know that at the feet of the Petronas Towers is Suria KLCC, a high-end shopping mall with over 300 boutiques.
 There’s also a pleasant 17-acre green space at the base of the towers.
 There’s lots to see and do here so you can spend an entire day at the Petronas Towers, especially if you’re traveling with kids.